danielboendergaard/laravel-3-ide-helper/README.md

 Laravel 4
 ---------

-For Laravel 4 i recommend using https://github.com/barryvdh/laravel-ide-helper which can generate the ide-helper file automatically.
+For Laravel 4 I recommend using https://github.com/barryvdh/laravel-ide-helper which can generate the ide-helper file automatically.